untool/mixinable/README.md

 The main export of `mixinable` is a `define()` function accepting a mixin container definition.
 This definition hash is made up of `strategy` functions prescribing how to handle different mixin methods you provide.

 It returns a variadic `mixin()` function that accepts the mixin definitions you want to apply and returns a `create()` function.
-Mixin definitions are hashes containing mixin method implementations that are being applied using the aforementioned strategies.
+Mixin definitions are classes or hashes containing mixin method implementations that are being applied using the aforementioned strategies.

 And that `create()` function accepts whatever arguments your `constructor()`s accept.